Lima Memorial Health System Logo

 Mongolian spots; Congenital dermal melanocytosis

-Dermal melanocytosis is the name of a kind of birthmark that is flat, blue, or blue-gray.
+Dermal melanocytosis is the name of a kind of birthmark that is flat and blue, or blue-gray in color.
 They appear at birth or in the first few weeks of life.
 Dermal melanocytosis was formerly called Mongolian blue spots.

 Causes